 Philosophy

 Life also has a funny way of pulling us away from ourselves.
-One day you're young with big dreams, the next you're 40 something wondering where that person went.
+One day you're young with big dreams, the next you're 40 something wondering where that person went and how did I get here.
 But here's what I've learned, he's still there, just buried under layers of what everyone else needed you to become.

 Everything in life follows patterns.
 The way water flows, the way cities grow, the way we get stuck in the same cycles.
 My art explores these patterns because they're everywhere in nature, in our relationships, in the way we think.
 When you start seeing the patterns, you start understanding how things really work.